What is Pacific Collegiate School?

-The lottery will take place on 3/12/20 at 5:00 PM.
-Applicants do not need to be present at time of lottery.
-To view your lottery results, log on to your PCS Lottery application at pcslotteryapp.com to see if you were awarded a seat or your number on the wait list.
+The lottery will take place on 3/2/21 at 5:00 PM.
+Applicants do not need to be present at the time of the lottery.
+To view your lottery results, log on to your PCS Lottery application at pcslotteryapp.com to see if you were awarded a seat or your number on the waitlist.

 Are there any admission requirements for PCS?

 Admission to PCS is through a public, random lottery, as required by California law.
-There are only two requirements to enter PCS’s lottery: 1.
-Fill out an application and 2.
-Attend a pre-lottery information session.
-There are no student admission tests, tuition, fees of any kind, or any other requirements except the two listed above.
+There is only one requirements to enter PCS’s lottery: submit an application.
+There are no student admission tests, tuition, fees of any kind, or any other requirements beyond application.

 What is the average class size?

 Core class size is capped at 24 students, with many classes ranging from 3 to 16 students.
-The overall student teacher ratio is under 17:1.
+The average class size is 20 students.

 How many PCS students go on to college?

 Upon graduation from PCS, 97% of graduates enroll in colleges or universities and 3% take a gap year ahead of college enrollment.
-PCS students have been accepted at Ivy Leagues, leading public research institutions, state schools and junior colleges.
-For our college matriculation list, please click here .
+PCS students have been accepted at Ivy League schools, leading public research institutions, state schools and junior colleges.
+For our college matriculation list, please see our school profile .

 PCS’s full-time college counselor is dedicated to helping students and their families strategize the college application process, expertly navigate the ever-changing and challenging college admissions process, and to find the best college fit for all PCS graduates.